How Generic Drugs Can Help You Save Money on Your Prescriptions

 If you need to research some prescription medication, look it up on the FDA’s list of approved drugs.

-If you are unable to use generics or you’re simply looking for more ways to save on your prescriptions, read Team Clark’s guide.
+If you are unable to use generics or you’re simply looking for more ways to lower the cost of your meds, read Team Clark’s guide on how to save on prescriptions.

 Advertisement